emmahoggett/ProjectPCSC/README.md

 !!Warning!!
 The code was designed only for uniform and normal distribution input.
 If another type of input is needed, add new classes to the original architecture.

+#### Probability Distribution Function
+The probability distribution function is a function defined at the beginning of the code.
+Ths function will be used later in the code to compute the expectation, such that E[X] = E[f(x)].
+To change this function, the user only need to set it into the code before running it.

 #### C++ Code
 To avoid dysfunctions, a boost package is a added to the project to compute the normal function.
 To install this package, launch into Unix terminal: `sudo apt-get install libboost-all-dev`